MARKETProtocol/docs/source/includes/_smartcontracts.md

 --------- |  -----------
-priceFloor | as defined in the `MarketContract` priceCap | as defined in the `MarketContract` qtyDecimalPlaces | as defined in the `MarketContract` qty | signed integer corresponding to the traded quantity price | agreed upon execution price
+priceFloor | as defined in the `MarketContract` priceCap | as defined in the `MarketContract` qtyMultiplier | as defined in the `MarketContract` qty | signed integer corresponding to the traded quantity price | agreed upon execution price